cchalm/blundering-savant/STYLE_GUIDE.md

 var ErrNotFound = errors.New("not found")

 // Bad
-var user_count int
-var MaxRetries = 3
-var errNotFound = errors.New("not found") // Should be exported
+var user_count int                          // Uses underscores instead of camelCase var MaxRetries = 3                         // Private variable shouldn't be exported var errNotFound = errors.New("not found") // Error should be exported for use across packages
 ```

 ### Functions